Antiz96/arch-update/README.md

 When the update is over, the icon changes accordingly:
 ![Up_to_date](https://user-images.githubusercontent.com/53110319/204068822-85f19af5-f817-49b9-9a25-96c5364e61fa.png)

-`arch-update` will also scan your system for orphan packages and offers to remove them (if there are):
+`arch-update` will also search for orphan packages and offers to remove them (if there are):
 ![Orphan](https://user-images.githubusercontent.com/53110319/217640788-c4d10023-185c-49a3-a3a9-b8beb893e09f.png)

-Additionally `arch-update` will scan your system for pacnew/pacsave files and offers to process them via `pacdiff` (if there are):
+Additionally `arch-update` will search for pacnew/pacsave files and offers to process them via `pacdiff` (if there are):
 ![Pacnew](https://user-images.githubusercontent.com/53110319/217660567-f00db345-55b9-424b-9436-77492d6c00b8.png)

 ## Documentation